AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/SDK quickstart/agora_chat_get_started_web.md

 	![](https://web-cdn.agora.io/docs-files/1664531311192)

 ## Next steps

-In a production context, the best practice is for your app to retrieve the token used to log in to Agora.
-To see how to implement a server that generates and serves tokens on request, see [Generate a User Token](./generate_user_tokens).
+For demonstration purposes, Agora Chat uses temporary tokens generated from Agora Console for authentication in this guide.
+In a production context, the best practice is for you to deploy your own token server, use your own [App Key](./enable_agora_chat?platform=Unity#get-the-information-of-the-agora-chat-project) to generate a token, and retrieve the token on the client side to log in to Agora.
+To see how to implement a server that generates and serves tokens on request, see [Generate a User Token](../Develop/Authentication).

 ## See also